Nuclear Proliferation Case Studies

 In September 2009, when it learned that the matter was about to be exposed in the UN General Assembly, Iran told the IAEA that it was building another uranium enrichment plant, but gave no details.
 It is the Fordow plant, about 20 km north of Qom, in an underground tunnel complex on a military base.
 It is designed to have 16 cascades of about 3000 centrifuges and is reported to be under the control of AEOI.
 Evidently construction began in 2006 and it was expected to be operational in 2011.
 The IAEA first inspected it late in October 2009.
-In February 2013 it had four IR-1 cascades (two sets tandem) operating, each 174 machines, producing 19.75% enriched uranium at a rate of 10.25 kg/month.
-Four further cascades had been installed and eight were in place, making a total of 2780 machines.

 Enrichment to 20%, heightened concerns

 The IAEA stated clearly in November 2007 that unless the Additional Protocol was ratified and in place it is not possible for the Agency to establish that undeclared nuclear materials and activities are absent.
 Its "knowledge about Iran's current nuclear program is diminishing."
-Meanwhile enrichment continues in defiance of UN Security Council resolutions.
+Meanwhile enrichment continued in defiance of UN Security Council resolutions.

-The Iran situation has revived wider concerns about which countries should develop facilities with high proliferation significance - such as enrichment and reprocessing, even under safeguards if there is no evident economic rationale.
-At some point in the future, such a country could give three months notice of withdrawal from the NPT and reconfigure its facilities for weapons production.
+The Iran situation has revived wider concerns about which countries should develop facilities with high proliferation significance – such as enrichment and reprocessing, even under safeguards, if there is no evident economic rationale.
+At some point in the future, such a country could give three months' notice of withdrawal from the NPT and reconfigure its facilities for weapons production.
 The USA asserts that Iran has been in fact developing just such a breakout capability.

 This contention was supported in February 2010 when the government ordered the AEOI to commence enriching Iranian uranium to 19.75%, ostensibly for the Teheran Research Reactor (TRR), thereby significantly closing the gap between its normal low-enriched material and weapons-grade uranium.
 On 14 February 2010 about 1950 kg of low-enriched uranium (< 5%) from FEP was taken to PFEP, which would be enough for vastly more 19.8% enriched uranium than the TRR could conceivably use.
 AEOI has said that the TRR requires 1.5 kg of fresh fuel per month.
 International concern regarding the surge of activity in enrichment to about 20% U-235 is based on the fact that in terms of SWU (energy) input this is about 90% of the way to weapons-grade material, and thus would require only a small and possibly clandestine plant to bridge the gap.

-The IAEA said that the PFEP operations now " required a full revision of the previous safeguards approach", including enhanced surveillance and checks.
+The IAEA earlier said that the PFEP operations now "required a full revision of the previous safeguards approach," including enhanced surveillance and checks.
 On 23 June 2011 the head of AEOI was quoted as saying: "We have the ability to produce 5 kg (of 20% enriched uranium) each month, but we do not rush."
 He had earlier said that the TRR required 1.5 kg of fuel per month.
-In August 2011 he confirmed that Iran had more 20% LEU than it needed for the Tehran research reactor, and that “security measures required that the sensitive part of the facilities would be transferred to underground buildings” - evidently Fordow.
-The IAEA reported then that monthly production rates of 20 percent LEU had increased significantly, implying better performance of the two IR-1 cascades.
+In August 2011 he confirmed that Iran had more 20% LEU than it needed for the Tehran research reactor, and that “security measures required that the sensitive part of the facilities would be transferred to underground buildings” – evidently Fordow.
+The IAEA reported then that monthly production rates of near 20 percent LEU had increased significantly, implying better performance of the two IR-1 cascades.